Digital Marketing AI and Us: With Real Results

 Answer:

-Measure revenue-linked KPIs first (new customers, LTV, CPA), then operational KPIs (time saved, content throughput), and AI-specific signals (AI citations, content reuse by assistants).
+Measure revenue-linked KPIs first (new customers, LTV, CPA), then operational KPIs (time saved, content throughput), and AI-specific signals (AI citations, content performance by source type).

 • Core KPIs: conversions, CPA, revenue per channel, AI citation frequency.